Working as a trainer with us offers many benefits, including:

 What our trainers say about delivering training events with CIEEM:

 “Delivering a training course on a topic is one of the best ways of making sure you really understand it.
 Having to explain a difficult concept, or at least your interpretation of it, to a roomful of ecologists helps you clarify your own view.
 If it can stand up to the challenging questions that will be asked by those attending a CIEEM training course, then you’re probably on the right lines.

 Delivering a training course instils confidence in your own abilities, and sharing your knowledge is incredibly rewarding, particularly with those who are relatively new to the profession.

 I really enjoy fine tuning my course material each year, based on what I’ve learnt from the last time I ran the course, and what’s changed in the interim, to try to make the course as valuable as possible to those attending.”

-Mike Dean (Otter Ecology and Surveys, Otter Mitigation, Water Vole Ecology and Surveys, Water Vole Mitigation, Report Writing & Ecological Impact Assessment (3 levels))
+Mike Dean (Otter Ecology and Surveys, Otter Mitigation, Water Vole Ecology and Surveys, Water Vole Mitigation, Report Writing (2 levels) & Ecological Impact Assessment (3 levels))

 “I realise that it is difficult for those starting out in ecology to get enough small mammal handling experience in the field as they worry about causing harm and stress to wild animals.
 As I have worked in conservation for over 20 years, handling small mammals comes naturally to me and I enjoy passing my skills on.
 It is really rewarding to see how the participants’ skills and confidence improve during the course.
 I also feel that it is a good use of my captive animals, such as bats, that sadly can’t be returned to the wild due to past injuries.”